 As with any project such as this, there are many people responsible for its success.
-Thanks go out to Roger Ibbotson, for getting the ball rolling, and for Roger and Rex Sinquefield for creating the original SBBI[®] way back in the 1970's.
-Many thanks to Bryan Yelvington and Daniel Ortiz at Morningstar who were instrumental with getting the SBBI[®] dataset up and running on our website and approving of the publication for the SBBI[®] 2020 Summary Edition.
+Thanks go out to Roger Ibbotson, for getting the ball rolling, and for Roger and Rex Sinquefield for creating the original SBBI[®] way back in the 1970s.
+Many thanks to Bryan Yelvington and Daniel Ortiz at Morningstar who were instrumental with getting the SBBI[®] dataset up and running on our website and approving of the publication for the SBBI[®] 2021 Summary Edition.
 In addition, Morningstar's Benjamin Cheaney, Joscelyn MacKay, and Stephen Schmitt provided valuable contributions.

-Carla Nunes, CFA, and Jim Harrington from Duff and Phelps were both crucial to this publication, and it would not have been published without the efforts of these two.
-Duff and Phelps' Zach Rodheim, Kevin Latz, Anne Sensenig, Aaron Russo, and Kevin Madden were also instrumental in its publication.
+Carla Nunes, CFA, and Jim Harrington from D&P/Kroll were both crucial to this publication, and it would not have been published without the efforts of these two.
+Kevin Madden, Anas Aboulamer, Zach Rodheim, Kevin Latz, and Aaron Russo (all of D&P/Kroll) were also instrumental in its publication.

-At the CFA Institute Research Foundation, many thanks to our Chairman Ted Aronson, CFA, for his tireless work on behalf of CFA Institute and the Research Foundation and his generous, multiyear donation that helped fund this project.
-Thanks too to Vice-Chair Joanne Hill, and incoming Research Committee Chair Bill Fung and all-of-the RF board members for their comments and suggestions along the way.
-And a special thanks to RF Research Director Larry Siegel who contributed to the original SBBI in the 1970s and is a vital part of today's Research Foundation.
+At CFA Institute Research Foundation, many thanks to our Vice-Chair Ted Aronson, CFA, for his tireless work on behalf of CFA Institute and the Research Foundation and his generous, multi-year donation that helped fund this project.
+Thanks too to Chair Joanne Hill, and incoming Research Committee Chair Bill Fung and all-of-the Research Foundation board members for their comments and suggestions along the way.
+And a special thanks to Research Foundation Research Director Larry Siegel who contributed to the original SBBI in the 1970s and is a vital part of today's Research Foundation.

-CFA Institute is absolutely critical to the operation of the RF and provides for much of our funding and staffing needs.
-We thank Marg Franklin, Gary Baker and Rhodri Preece for their continued support of the project, Maryann Dupes, Jeanie Cox and Laura Baker for their work with the publication, Joe Clift, Sarah-Jane Manco and Elizabeth Barber for their promotional efforts, Crystal Detamore-Rodman for her work with the website and Jessica Lawson for her work as RF Project Manager.
+CFA Institute is absolutely critical to the operation of the Research Foundation and provides much of our funding and staffing needs.
+We thank Marg Franklin, CFA, Paul Andrews and Rhodri Preece, CFA for their continued support of the project, and Jessica Lawson for her work as Research Foundation Project Manager.

-7 The SBBI® 2020 Summary Edition is available to all investment professionals free of charge; access to the raw monthly U.S. historical SBBI® stock and bond data on the CFA Institute Research Foundation's website is available to CFA Institute members only.
+6 The SBBI[®] 2021 Summary Edition is available to all investment professionals free of charge; access to the raw monthly U.S. historical SBBI[®] stock and bond data on the CFA Institute Research Foundation's website is available to CFA Institute members only.

-8 Some investment professionals may prefer to purchase the full-version 2020 SBBI Yearbook, which includes precalculated statistics.
-The full-version 2020 SBBI Yearbook (duffandphelps.onfastspring.com/books) provides an excellent way for an analyst to cross-check their own calculations while learning how to properly use and analyze the raw monthly SBBI[®] data.
+7 Some investment professionals may prefer to purchase the full-version 2021 SBBI Yearbook, which includes precalculated statistics.
+The full-version 2021 SBBI Yearbook (dpcostofcapital.com/stocks-bonds-bills-inflation-sbbi-yearbook) provides an excellent way for an analyst to cross-check their own calculations while learning how to properly use and analyze the raw monthly SBBI[®] data.

-Finally, we would like to thank the thousands of donors whose donations, from \$10 to over \$1 million (an especially generous donation from Gary Brinson), have gone directly to support this project and the publication of our content.
-We couldn't do it without your help.
+Finally, we would like to thank the thousands of donors whose contributions, from \$10 to over \$1 million (an especially generous donation from Gary Brinson, CFA), have gone directly to support this project and the publication of our content.
+We couldn't do it without their help.

 Our goal for this project is to increase the global investment community's knowledge of quantitative investment strategies by providing the data, and tools to analyze the data, to CFA Institute members and others in the global investment community.
-An aspirational goal is to provide free/low cost tools so that the next legendary investment mind, such as Benjamin Graham, William Sharpe, Peter Bernstein, Fisher Black, Martin Leibowitz and the others, can emerge and lead the investment field for the coming decades.
+An aspirational goal is to provide free/low-cost tools so that the next legendary investment mind, such as Benjamin Graham, William Sharpe, Peter Bernstein, Fischer Black, Martin Leibowitz and the others, can emerge and lead the investment field for the coming decades.
 By providing a forum for sharing this information, we hope to provide a platform that unlocks the potential of that next great investment mind or minds.
 We hope this is a good start in that direction.